SenseLogic/GENERIS/README.md

 ## Limitations

 *   There is no operator precedence in boolean expressions.
+*   The `--join` option requires to end the statements with a semicolon.
 *   The `#writer` directive is only available for the Go language.

 ## Installation